Now that summer is apparently here, I thought that it would be good to share some thoughts as to some of the best parks in Yorkshire.

 The actual playground is pretty run down and not the best at all.
 However, the small animal enclosure is a little unusual but nonetheless worth the trip.

-There are quite a number of small animals to look at and while you can’t touch them, it is all indoors so you can enjoy in the relative warmth.
+There are quite a number of small animals to look at.
+Whilst you can’t touch them, it is all indoors so you can enjoy in the relative warmth.
 It is free as well so it is well worth a trip out, even if it is to talk to the birds in the enclosure!!

 The park itself is quite large and flat and the paths would be ideal for learner cyclists or scooterists.
 Free on street parking is available and there are nearby shops as well.
 Just don’t build up your hopes for the playground…